 I went back to the drawing board and reconsidered my focus.

 Was I divided?
 Was I less potent because my lifetimes took me in different directions with various foci and intentions?
-The answer to those questions would unfold for me after I returned from Ireland and Scotland, and I will reveal it to you in due time.
+The answer to those questions will unfold for me after I return from Ireland and Scotland, and I will reveal it to you in due time.

 Hub and Spoke Aspects